centrifuge/apps-v3/README.md

 #### App Package

-The `app` package is a client-side React application built with:
+The `app & launchpad` package is a client-side React application built with:

 - **React 18**
 - **React Router v7 (framework mode)** For declarative routing